LASER-Yi/homebridge-mi-acpartner/README.md

    If you are using Android, you can get token of AC Partner by using MIJIA app.

-3. In you router, change the IP of AC Partner to static(If miio can easily regonize your device,this step is no longer need)

-4. Add following line to your config.json file
+3. Add following line to your config.json file

-   Using Miio to discover your device and using perset AC command.
+   Using Miio to discover your device and using preset AC command.

    Supported:
    - media: 1